 Above: The vertical-horizontal junction of the Viet Cong Inverted L antenna.
 A nylon halyard going off to the right from the broken insulator.

 For more information about the field antennas used with the GRC-109, take a look here Portable Field Antenna Kit

 The AN/GRC-109 and its father, the RS-1 had an illustrious service life and they have an important place in military communications history.
 Now they teach us how it was done relatively simply and with reliability in the past, important lessons even today.

-In Ham Radio service, the AN/GRC-109 will be operational and operating LOOOONG after those custom LCD displays and proprietary microscopic microprocessors flame out in all those modern, boring “computers with antenna connectors”.
+In Ham Radio service, the AN/GRC-109 will be operational and operating LOOOONG after those unobtanium dead-column LCD displays and proprietary microscopic microprocessors flame out in all those modern, boring “computers with antenna connectors”.

 The AN/GRC-109 is eminently usable in stock configuration, without any “Hammering” modifications by Hams or others.
 A Radio Operator’s radio.